The W2EF DMR Repeater

-Since DMR Radios and DMR Hotspots have become common our club decided to investigate building a DMR Switch to provide our own independent talk groups for club activities.
+Since DMR Radios and DMR Hotspots have become common, our club decided to investigate building a DMR Switch to provide our own independent talk groups (TGs) for club activities.

 We have built a switch based on the HBLink3 software which is running on a server in the cloud.
-This switch currently has four talk groups configured, these TG's are available for anybody who connects to the switch, but access may be limited to club members in the future.
+The hblink3 is the Open Source HomeBrew Repeater.
+It is interoperable with the D-STAR protocol and the Pi-Star digital radio hardware/software suite.
+The W2EF DMR switch currently uses the Pi-Star software with four TGs configured.
+These TGs are available for anybody who connects to the switch, but access may be limited to club members in the future.

 To connect to the WEARC Switch you will need to program your hot spot.
 Your Hot Spot will probably be programed to work with one of the Brandmeister servers.
 This is how you get access to the "stations" you want to work with.